msank00/msank00.github.io/_posts/2019-07-28-blog_100_ML_Concepts.md

 ## What is disadvantage of using PCA?

-+ one disadvantage of PCA lies in interpreting the results of dimension reduction analysis.
++ One disadvantage of PCA lies in interpreting the results of dimension reduction analysis.
 This challenge will become particularly telling when the data needs to be normalized.
 + PCA assumes approximate normality of the input space distribution. [link](http://www.stat.columbia.edu/~fwood/Teaching/w4315/Fall2009/pca.pdf)
 + For more reading [link](https://www.quora.com/What-are-some-of-the-limitations-of-principal-component-analysis)

 ## Why PCA needs normalization?

-+ A reason why we need to normalize before applying PCA is to mitigate the effects of scale.
++ **Mitigate the effects of scale.**

 For example, if one of the attributes is orders of magnitude higher than others, PCA tends to ascribe the highest amount of variance to this attribute and thus skews the results of the analysis.
-By normalizing, we can get rid of this effect.
-However normalizing results in spreading the influence across many more principal components.
-In others words, more PCs are required to explain the same amount of variance in data.
+By normalizing, we can get rid of this effect. **However normalizing results in spreading the influence across many more principal components**.
+In others words, *more PCs are required to explain the same amount of variance in data*.
 The interpretation of analysis gets muddied.

 [Reference](http://www.simafore.com/blog/bid/105347/Feature-selection-with-mutual-information-Part-2-PCA-disadvantages)